-- 38. The acting Prime Minister traced the course of events since the ninth session of the CDCC, noting the difficulty which had been experienced in convening the tenth session.
-He wondered whether this difficulty reflected a waning of interest by member governments, or an unwillingness to meet in some member countries.
-In any event it was necessary for the Committee to address the question of the periodicity of future meetings, the proposal being made that they might be convened solely under the aegis of the CDCC at the subregional headquarters, or in New York at the time of the opening of the General Assembly, when a quorum of Ministers could be assured. - 39.
-He noted the uniqueness of the CDCC, which provided a forum for all Caribbean countries, whether independent or not, and whether or not members of the United Nations, to meet together at the Ministerial level and to benefit from the technical co-operation resources provided by the United Nations system. - 40.
-The acting Prime Minister asserted that his government had put considerable time and effort in support of the CDCC.
-He noted that North-South co-operation seemed to be reaching its limits and accordingly, South -South co-operation needed to be explored with renewed vigour, and Latin American/Caribbean co-operation which was being pursued by the CDCC, should be seen in this context. - 41.
-The difficulties being experienced by the multilateral institutions were noted, and accordingly the CDCC was exhorted to play a more active role in co-operating with those institutions which lend themselves to effective regional collaboration. - 42.
-In closing his statement the acting Prime-Minister noted the usefulness of CDCC, but suggested that it had not realized its full potential.
-He asked members not to be distracted by those interests which were inimical to regional co-operation, so that the objectives of the region might be attained. - 43.
-The Executive Secretary of ECLAC, Mr Norberto Gonzalez, thanked the host country Trinidad and Tobago for its unflagging support for the Economic Commission for Latin America and the Caribbean (ECLAC), and for the CDCC, while at the same time thanking all other member countries for the contribution they had made to its functioning. - 44.
+- 37. In opening the meeting the acting Prime Minister welcomed participants to the ministerial sessions, reserving a special welcome for the delegation of Aruba which was attending the meeting for the first time as an observer. - 38.
+The acting Prime Minister traced the course of events since the ninth session of CDCC, noting the difficulty which had been experienced in convening the tenth session.
+He wondered whether this difficulty reflected a waning of interest by member governments or an unwillingness to meet in some member countries.
+In any event it was necessary for the Committee to address the question of the periodicity of future meetings, the proposal being made that they might be convened solely under the aegis of CDCC at the subregional headquarters or in New York at the time of the opening of the General Assembly, when a quorum of Ministers could be assured. - 39.
+He noted the uniqueness of CDCC, which provided a forum for all Caribbean countries, whether independent or not and whether or not members of the United Nations, to meet together at the ministerial level and to benefit from the technical co-operation resources provided by the United Nations system. - 40.
+The acting Prime Minister asserted that his government had devoted considerable time and effort to supporting CDCC.
+He noted that since North-South co-operation seemed to be reaching its limits, South-South co-operation needed to be explored with renewed vigour and suggested that Latin American-Caribbean co-operation, which was being pursued by CDCC, should be seen in this context. - 41.
+The difficulties being experienced by the multilateral institutions were noted, and accordingly CDCC was exhorted to play a more active role in co-operating with those institutions which lent themselves to effective regional collaboration. - 42.
+In closing his statement, the acting Prime Minister noted the usefulness of CDCC but suggested that it had not realized its full potential.
+He asked members not to be distracted by those interests which were inimical to regional co-operation so that the objectives of the region might be attained. - 43.
+The Executive Secretary of ECIAC, Mr. Norberto González, thanked the host country, Trinidad and Tobago, for its unflagging support for the Economic Commission for Latin America and the Caribbean (ECIAC) and for CDCC, while at the same time thanking all other member countries for the contribution they had made to its functioning. - 44.
 He noted that the global economic panorama had not improved the development prospects for the countries of the Caribbean, nor for other developing countries members of the Commission.
 Accordingly, the tremendous efforts which they had made to put their economies in order had not been adequately rewarded.
-The modest growth experienced by the OECD countries, had not filtered down to the developing countries, due to the low prices prevailing for primary products, high interest rates, and protectionism which limited their access to the markets of the developed countries.
-Despite some marginal improvements recently, the current tendency towards depressed prices and restricted markets was expected to prevail in the near future.
+The modest growth experienced by the OECD countries had not filtered down to the developing countries due to the low prices prevailing for primary products, high interest rates and protectionism which limited their access to the markets of the developed countries.
+Despite some marginal improvements recently the current tendency towards depressed prices and restricted markets was expected to prevail in the near future.

-45. In closing his remarks the Executive Secretary stressed the importance of Caribbean/Latin American relations, noting also that co-operation between ECLAC and subregional organizations, and agencies of the United Nations had been intensified.
+45. In closing his remarks, the Executive Secretary stressed the importance of Caribbean-Latin American relations, noting also that co-operation between ECIAC and subregional organizations and agencies of the United Nations had been intensified.

-Agenda Item 2 - Election of Officers
+Agenda Item 2 - Election of officers

-46. As a result of the consensus reached at the meeting of heads of delegation, the composition of the Bureau remained unchanged from the ninth session of the Committee.
-Accordingly, the following officials comprised the Bureau at the meeting of officials:
+46. As a result of the consensus reached at the meeting of heads of delegation, its officers had been the same as those who had presided over the ninth session of the Committee, as follows:

+Chairman:

-Chairman: Trinidad & Tobago Rabindranath Permanand
+Rabindranath Permanand

+First Vice-Chairman:

+Cuba

-First Vice-Chairman: Cuba Ramiro Leon Torras
+Ramiro León Torras